raghavcts/CategoryMicroService/README.md

 ## API Endpoint

-The api endpoint with out labelType parameter is  http://localhost:8080/category/{categoryId}
-The api endpoint with labelType is parameter http://localhost:8080/category/{categoryId}?labelType={labelType}
+The api endpoint with out labelType parameter is  http://localhost:8080/category/600001506 The api endpoint with labelType ShowWasNow is parameter http://localhost:8080/category/600001506?labelType=ShowWasNow The api endpoint with labelType ShowWasThenNow is parameter http://localhost:8080/category/600001506?labelType=ShowWasThenNow The api endpoint with labelType ShowPercDscount is parameter http://localhost:8080/category/600001506?labelType=ShowPercDscount

 ## Hystrix Dashboard available in below link